Kufta Bozbash

 A hearty soup-stew built around very large lamb-and-rice meatballs, each hiding a dried sour plum at its core, simmered with chickpeas and potatoes in a saffron-tinted broth.

-Kufta bozbash is one of Azerbaijan's national soups, built around an outsized meatball of minced lamb and rice — often with a dried plum or chestnut hidden at its centre — afloat in a clear, gently sour broth.
+Kufta bozbash is one of Azerbaijan's national soups, built around an outsized meatball of minced lamb and rice with a dried sour plum hidden at its centre, afloat in a clear, chickpea-thickened broth tinted pale gold with saffron.
+It is traditionally served as both first and main course in one bowl.

-Breaking the giant meatball open releases a burst of tart plum juice into the savory lamb, the rice keeping it light rather than dense.
-The broth is gently spiced and golden, with creamy chickpeas and soft potato rounding out a deeply comforting bowl.
+Breaking the giant meatball open releases a burst of tart plum juice into the savory lamb, the acidity cutting the richness while the rice keeps the meat tender rather than dense.
+The broth is clear and pale gold, gently spiced, with creamy chickpeas and soft potato rounding out a deeply comforting bowl.

-Rice mixed into the forcemeat absorbs juices and keeps the oversized meatballs tender, while the hidden sour plum melts during simmering to season the meat from the inside out.
+Rice mixed into the forcemeat absorbs juices and swells, keeping the oversized meatballs tender, while the hidden sour plum melts during simmering to season the lamb from the inside out and offset its fattiness.

 Variations